Chevy Silverado now available with six wheels and seemingly infinite power, thanks to Texas

 What is it?

 It’s probably the most outrageously styled Hyundai the world has ever seen.
-The Kona is a small SUV that will compete with the Nissan Juke and Seat Arona, among others, in what’s known as the ‘B-SUV’ segment.
-These so-called SUVs are hugely popular, hence the droves of them that already have or are coming to market in 2017/18.
+The Kona is a small SUV that competes with the Nissan Juke and Seat Arona, among others, in what’s known as the ‘B-SUV’ segment.
+These so-called SUVs are hugely popular, hence the droves of them invading showrooms across the land.

 But even in this style-led segment, none we’ve seen is as bold as the Kona.
 There are shades of Hyundai in there, but for the most part this is a bespoke design, and in our view not a totally successful one.